 Eye movement desensitization and reprocessing (EMDR) is a form of exposure therapy.
 For this therapy, patients are asked to follow the therapist's moving finger while they imagine being exposed to the trauma.

 Stopping certain ritual behaviors, such as excessive washing to feel clean after a sexual assault, also helps.

-Drug therapy, particularly with SSRIs (see Drug Treatment of Depression : Selective Serotonin Reuptake Inhibitors (SSRIs)), is effective.
+SSRIs Selective Serotonin Reuptake Inhibitors (SSRIs) Several drug classes and drugs can be used to treat depression: Selective serotonin reuptake inhibitors (SSRIs) Serotonin modulators (5-HT2 blockers) Serotonin-norepinephrine reuptake inhibitors... read more may reduce anxiety and/or depression.
 Prazosin appears helpful in reducing nightmares.
 Mood stabilizers and atypical antipsychotics are sometimes prescribed, but support for their use is scant.

 Because the anxiety is often intense, supportive psychotherapy plays an important role.
 Therapists must be openly empathic and sympathetic, recognizing and acknowledging patients’ mental pain and the reality of the traumatic events.
 Early in treatment, many patients need to learn ways to relax and control anxiety (eg, mindfulness, breathing exercises, yoga) before they can tolerate the exposure that tends to be a focus of PTSD treatment.

 For survivor guilt, psychotherapy aimed at helping patients understand and modify their self-critical and punitive attitudes may be helpful.